All Episodes

 These are all friends of mine.

-And there's no bigger supporter in the media than say me and Mark Levin of the State of Israel that I can think of off the top of my head.
+And there's no bigger supporter in the media than, say, me and Mark Levin of the state of Israel that I can think of off the top of my head.

-Um so you know that a part about me.
+So you know that part about me.

 If I thought in any way there was any anti-Semitism in Whoopi's heart, I would have no problem calling it out.